MarcoJanse/kb/Microsoft/Windows/kb-windows-winget-submit-package-to-repository.md

 ### Create the winget manifest files for the installer package

-- On your machine, open a PowerShell prompt and enter the following: `wingetcreate update --urls <link to bicep-setup-win-x64-package`, so in this case this should be:
+- On your machine, open a PowerShell prompt and enter the following: `wingetcreate update --urls <link to bicep-setup-win-x64-package> --version <versionNumber> <Winget.PackageName>`, so in this case this should be:
-  - `wingetcreate update --urls https://github.com/Azure/bicep/releases/tag/v0.23.1 --version 0.23.1 Microsoft.Bicep`
+  - `wingetcreate update --urls https://github.com/Azure/bicep/releases/download/v0.27.1/bicep-win-x64.exe --version 0.27.1 Microsoft.Bicep`
 - This will create the following manifest files on your PC in the `C:\Users\<username>\manifests\m\Microsoft\Bicep\<0.xx.x>`
   - Microsoft.Bicep.installer.yaml
   - Microsoft.Bicep.locale.en-US.yaml